Haidra-Org/hordelib/docs/comfyui-bridge.md

 is a public, stable seam.
 The drift tests pin both facts so the decision is revisited if ComfyUI changes either.

+## Per-job measured VRAM footprint

+Every image job publishes what it actually occupied on the device, so a consumer can price a model from measurement instead of from a registry constant. `hordelib.api.record_job_vram_footprint` brackets both execution paths: the monolithic run in `HordeLib._run_materialized`, and the sampler stage of a disaggregated job in `HordeLib.sample_stage`.
+It wraps `record_job_vram_profile` (which wraps `load_models_gpu` for the component union and samples on-device weights and device-wide use on a background thread) and hands the result to the metrics collector as `JobPhaseMetrics.vram_footprint`, alongside the rest of the job's phase metrics.
+The sampling period is `JOB_VRAM_FOOTPRINT_POLL_INTERVAL_S` (50 ms): every job pays it, so it is looser than the interval a dedicated calibration run uses.

+The record (`hordelib.metrics.JobVramFootprint`) carries four measurements:

+- `peak_resident_weights_mb`: the largest the on-device weight set ever got at one instant.
+This is the co-residency figure, and it sits below the component sum whenever the backend evicted or block-swapped something mid-run.
+- `peak_device_used_mb`: device-wide used VRAM at its high-water, weights plus transient activation.
+- `sum_component_weights_mb`: the union of every component loaded during the run, the conservative upper bound.
+- `resident_weights_after_job_mb`: what the next job inherits on the card (0 when the run returned it).

+It also carries the keying context: model name, baseline, width, height, batch size, and `stage` (`whole_job` or `sample_stage`).
+Occupancy is only comparable within that bucket; a sampler-only stage loads the UNet alone and carries the whole sampling activation, so its numbers describe a different thing from a whole job on the same model.
+Every field defaults to `None`, so a producer that cannot measure (no ComfyUI, no device) and an older producer both still emit a valid record.

+**A footprint is one observation, not a budget.** It carries no safety margin, no allowance for a neighbouring process, and no smoothing across runs: it is what one job did on one card under one driver state.
+A consumer turning footprints into a forecast has to bucket them, aggregate across runs, and add its own headroom. hordelib publishes the measurement and changes no registry constant in `hordelib/feature_impact.py` on the strength of it.

+Separately, the native progress hook samples two VRAM high-waters per step:
+`JobPhaseMetrics.vram_used_high_water_mb` (the process-local view, which counts the torch allocator's reclaimable cache as free and therefore under-states device occupancy) and `vram_device_used_high_water_mb` (the device-wide reading from `get_torch_device_free_vram_mb`).
+The first is kept unchanged for consumers already calibrated against it; the second is the one to compare against hardware capacity.

 ## Model directories

 Model paths are registered through `folder_paths.add_model_folder_path` via the